yulu/yulu.github.io/blog1/_posts/2024-01-15-effective-learning-2.md

 ### True Happiness

 Is lifelong learning the same as "hustling"?
 Does hustling bring happiness?
 "Hustling" means rushing, pushing, and acting rapidly.
 I have always believed that I am a slow, relaxed person who enjoys leisure time.
 I still have plenty of "idle" time every day.
-Although I occasionally regret of wasting of my time on useless activitiesd, I have to admit that I derive pleasure from this "idleness" and it is necessary "recharging".
+Although I occasionally regret of wasting of my time on useless activities, I have to admit that I derive pleasure from this "idleness" and it is necessary "recharging".
 I consider myself a non-hustler, and I cannot find happiness in the  hustling blindly.

 Then why all these discussion on efficient learning, am I not hustling?
 Adam Grant's TED talk, [How to stop languishing and start finding flow](https://www.ted.com/talks/adam_grant_how_to_stop_languishing_and_start_finding_flow), sheds light on the secret.